 Why should I get tested for Hepatitis B?

-The goods new is Hepatitis B can be prevented and treated when taking the proper steps like at home Hep B testing.
+The good news is Hepatitis B can be prevented and treated when taking the proper steps like at home Hep B testing.
 You may be tested for Hepatitis B if you also plan to start taking Pre-Exposure Prophylaxis (PrEP).
 As part of the PrEP therapy protocol, Hep B is one of several tests performed to determine if a person can start taking PrEP.